Fall art festival boosts season into overdrive

-VENICE — Following on the heels of the 46th annual Sun Fiesta comes the 32nd annual Downtown Venice Art Festival.
+Following on the heels of the 46th annual Sun Fiesta comes the 32nd annual Downtown Venice Art Festival this weekend.

 Some might say that is proof that Venice loves its festivals.